‘Readability’ is the concept of making your writing understandable and easy to digest.

 How do the Flesch tests compare to other readability formulas?

-The Flesch tests are the most well-established in use cases ranging from marketing to government.
+The Flesch tests are the most well-established in readability tool ranging from marketing to government.

 However, there are other formulas that are more specialized and better at specific tasks.